xploretv2go/xploretv.template.extended/README.md

   <li>Classic Editor</li>
 </ul>

-Install the theme by uploading to /wp-content/themes/xploretv/ and activate the theme via WordPress backend.
+Install the xploretv WordPress theme by uploading all files to /wp-content/themes/xploretv/ and activate the theme via WordPress backend.

 Import all ACF field groups as described here: https://www.advancedcustomfields.com/resources/synchronized-json/